10 American Ghost Towns You Can Visit

 8. Cahawba, Alabama

 People once had big plans for Cahawba (also spelled Cahaba), Alabama’s first permanent capital, but its location on the confluence of two major rivers made it a major flood hazard.
 The town lost its capital status in 1826, but briefly rallied as a distribution point for cotton and the site of a prison for Union soldiers.
 After the Civil War, it became a popular community for freed slaves.
 But floods continued to bedevil the area, and by the early 20th century most of the buildings were abandoned.
-Today it’s Alabama’s best-known ghost town and an archeological site where visitors can see the abandoned streets, cemeteries, and other historic ruins.
+Today it’s Alabama’s best-known ghost town and an archeological park where visitors can see the abandoned streets, cemeteries, and other historic ruins.

 9. Garnet, Montana

 About a thousand people called Garnet home around the turn of the last century, but by 1905 the gold was running out.
 A massive fire in 1912 didn't help matters.
 Some of the population hung on until after World War II, but today the town is owned by the Bureau of Land Management, which works to stabilize the remaining two dozen buildings.
 The place is said to be Montana's most intact ghost town.
-Earlier this year, the BLM issued a call for live-in summer volunteers, but were so flooded with applicants they had to stop taking inquiries almost immediately.
+In 2015, the BLM issued a call for live-in summer volunteers, but were so flooded with applicants they had to stop taking inquiries almost immediately.

 10. Calico, California